Working from home?

 It may be that one form of communication isn’t enough.
 Email works best for detailed questions, but you can’t always expect an immediate response.
 Slack is great for quick answers, but it can also become distracting when overused.
 And of course, any form of written communication can suffer when we forget to carefully check our tone.

 What works best for us is using a combination of communication tools.
-We use Zoom for weekly team huddles, Hangouts Chat for quick questions, and Cooleaf for sharing team wins and recognizing our people.
+We use Zoom for weekly team meetings, Slack direct messaging for quick questions, and Cooleaf for sharing team wins and recognizing our people.

 It may take some time to find the right combination of communication tools for your team.
-The important thing is to make sure that these communication channels exist and that employees know how and when to use them.
+The important thing is to make sure that these communication channels exist and that in-house and remote workers know how and when to use them.
 Now, more than ever, transparency and openness is essential for success.

 Establish regular check-ins